-Where there is an equivalent Countryside Stewardship or Farming Investment Fund rate for the work or activity you want to do, that rate will also be used in the Farming in Protected Landscapes programme.
+Where there is an equivalent rate in another scheme such as Countryside Stewardship or Farming Investment Fund for the work or activity you want to do, that rate will also be used in the Farming in Protected Landscapes programme.

 Where you are applying to fund an item or activity for which there is no equivalent standard rate, you will need to get quotes for the work on an actual cost basis.
 Normally a minimum of three comparative quotes are required.
 Your Protected landscape team can advise you on this.